8 Best Found Footage Movies on Netflix (June 2025)

 2. Creep 2 (2017)

 The sequel to ‘Creep,’ ‘Creep 2,’ also follows the story of Josef, who now goes by the name Aaron.
-Karan Soni of ‘Deadpool’ fame plays the role of Dave, a friend of Aaron’s.
+Karan Soni of ‘Deadpool’ fame plays the role of Dave, Aaron’s friend.
 Aaron admits to Dave that he is a serial killer and kills him.
-Then begins the story of Sara, who has responded to Aaron’s advertisement of wanting a videographer for a day on Craigslist.
+Then begins the story of Sara, who has responded to Aaron’s advertisement for a videographer for a day on Craigslist.
 When she arrives at his house, Aaron makes a bizarre request, which Sara decides to comply with.
 Later, things turn sour as their encounter becomes life-threatening for both parties.
 Like ‘Creep,’ this movie was also lauded by both audiences and critics.
 You can watch the movie here.

 1. Cam (2018)